 June 30, 2020

-Researchers at Virginia Commonwealth University and the University of California, Los Angeles have made an important advance that could lead to more energy efficient magnetic memory storage components for computers and other devices, according to findings reported in the June 29 issue of the journal Nature Electronics.
+Researchers at Virginia Commonwealth University (VCU) and the University of California, Los Angeles (UCLA) have made an important advance that can lead to more energy-efficient magnetic memory storage components for computers and other devices, according to findings reported in the June 29 issue of the journal Nature Electronics.

 A recently discovered magnetic state called the skyrmion, which is neither "up" nor "down" but flower-shaped, offers a solution.
-Manipulating the skyrmion state allows for much more efficient, robust data storage for conventional computers and wireless smart devices.
+Manipulating the skyrmion state allows for much more efficient, robust data storage for conventional computers and wireless "smart" devices.

-In 2016 and 2018, the VCU researchers showed that using an intermediate skyrmion state to force precise magnetic transitions between the "up" and "down" state could reduce errors in writing information to memory, making devices more robust to material defects and thermal noise.
-They hold a patent on this idea.
-The new proof-of-concept experiment presented in Nature Electronics is the first step toward making such a device.
+In 2016 and 2018, the VCU researchers showed that using an intermediate skyrmion state to force very precise magnetic transitions between the "up" and "down" state could reduce errors in writing information to memory, making devices more robust to material defects and thermal noise.
+They hold a patent on this idea (U.S. patent 10,593,389).